 A daily prenatal supplement with iron is usually recommended as well.

-- enriched soy or rice beverages
+- soy or plant-based beverages with added calcium

-- enriched orange juice
+- orange juice with added calcium

 Calcium in non-dairy sources is less easily absorbed than the calcium in milk.